Is Seattle a Good Place to Invest in Real Estate?

 Seattle housing prices are going to rise in 2022 and 2023 albeit at a slower rate.
 Let us look at the price trends recorded by Zillow over the past few years.
 For the past 6 to 7 years an extreme drop in inventory led to an astronomical rise in Seattle home prices, as buyers competed over a dwindling number of properties on the market.
 Seattle has a track record of being one of the best long-term real estate investments in the U.S.

-Since the last decade (Aug 2012), the home values in the city of Seattle have appreciated by nearly 154% — Zillow Home Value Index.
+Since 2012, the home values in the city of Seattle have appreciated by nearly 154% — Zillow Home Value Index.
 As you can see in the graph given below, the home values increased consistently, starting in late 2012 and continuing through 2018.
 After that, it marked the beginning of a sustained downturn in prices which lasted for over a year.
 In 2018, prices took a steep drop.
-From July 2018 onward the home values started declining and they continued so until November of 2019.
+From July 2018 onward the home values started declining and they continued so until November 2019.
 The trajectory has shifted from last Oct 2019 to an upward trend.

-The current typical home value of homes in Seattle is $982,604.
+The current typical home value of homes in Seattle is $927,525 (Data through October 31, 2022).
 ZHVI represents the whole housing stock and not just the homes that list or sell in a given month.
-It indicates that 50 percent of all housing stock in the area is worth more than $982,604 and 50 percent is worth less (adjusting for seasonal fluctuations).
-In June 2021, the typical value of homes in Seattle was around $857,000.
-Home values have gone up 14.5% since then.
+It indicates that 50 percent of all housing stock in the area is worth more than $927,525 and 50 percent is worth less (adjusting for seasonal fluctuations).
+Seattle home values have gone up 7.1% since last October.

 As of now, Seattle prices are up across the board.
 Condos are still below their peak price, but this is the highest the condo price has been since the peak of 2018.
-Houses have surpassed the peak breaking records month over month.
-During the latest twelve months alone, the Seattle appreciation rate has been 11.58%, and in the latest quarter, the appreciation rate has been at 1.69%, which annualizes to a rate of 6.92%.
+Houses have surpassed peak-breaking records month over month.
+During the latest twelve months (2021 Q2 – 2022 Q2) tracked by NeighborhoodScout, the Seattle appreciation rate has been 12.16%.
+From 2022 Q1 – 2022 Q2, the quarterly appreciation rate has been at 4.35%, which annualizes to a rate of 18.58%.

-This figure also corroborates Zillow's positive forecast, so the home prices in this region are expected to increase by a single digit in the next twelve months.
-It means that there is a situation in which demand exceeds supply, giving sellers an advantage over buyers in price negotiations.
-That's how housing prices increase in a region.
+However, it's becoming harder for buyers to afford housing with steep mortgage rates and ultra-high prices.
+Therefore, high prices and mortgage rates are pushing a lot of buyers out of the market which is decreasing the demand.
+So, the home prices in this region are expected to increase by single digits in the next twelve months.
+It means that there is a situation in which demand exceeds supply, giving sellers a slight advantage over buyers in price negotiations.

 Here is the housing forecast for Seattle, King County, and Seattle MSA.
 The home appreciation has been incredibly strong over the past year.